gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 - A blueprint has been created that describes how a nginx ingress can be deployed into a kubernetes cluster.
 - A component descriptor has been created that contains the blueprint and another external resources as local resources with access type `localOciBlob`.
 - The blueprint and the component descriptor are uploaded to the oci registry.
-- A installation has been defined and applied to the cluster which resulted in teh deployed nginx application.
+- An installation has been defined and applied to the cluster which resulted in the deployed nginx application.

 ## Up Next
 In the [next tutorial](./02-local-simple-blueprint.md), the same blueprint is deployed but using only component local artifacts.